mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 : Specifies the path of the button's image.

 {:id="AbsoluteArrangement.Left" .number} *Left*
-: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.
+: Specifies the position of the Left edge of the component relative to its container.
+Used when the component is placed inside an AbsoluteArrangement, or when the Screen's ScreenLayout property is set to Absolute.

 {:id="AbsoluteArrangement.Top" .number} *Top*
-: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.
+: Specifies the position of the Top edge of the component relative to its container.
+Used when the component is placed inside an AbsoluteArrangement, or when the Screen's ScreenLayout property is set to Absolute.

 {:id="AbsoluteArrangement.Visible" .boolean} *Visible*
 : Specifies whether the `AbsoluteArrangement` should be visible on the screen.
 Value is `true`{:.logic.block}